wkalt/puppetdb/documentation/pdb_support_guide.markdown

   when a command fails to process due to a constraint violation, it will be retried 16 times over a period of a day or so, with the retry count displayed in the log.
-* ActiveMQ/KahaDB errors: PuppetDB can occasionally get into a state where ActiveMQ becomes corrupt and the queue itself needs to be deleted.
+* ActiveMQ/KahaDB errors: PDB can occasionally get into a state where ActiveMQ becomes corrupt and the queue itself needs to be deleted.
 This can be caused by a failed PDB upgrade, a JVM crash, or running out of space on disk, among other things.
-If you see frequent errors in the logs related to ActiveMQ, you try stopping PuppetDB, moving the mq directory somewhere else, and restarting PuppetDB (which will recreate the mq directory).
+If you see frequent errors in the logs related to ActiveMQ, you try stopping PDB, moving the mq directory somewhere else, and restarting PDB (which will recreate the mq directory).
 Note that this message:

       2016-02-29 15:20:53,571 WARN  [o.a.a.b.BrokerService] Store limit is